Stock Market Notes – FV, Dividend, Bonus Shares, Stock Splits, QIP, ADR & GDR

 Price / Book: It is the ratio of the Current price of the company divided by its Book Value.

-This figure should be as less possible, then it is considered to be fundamentally strong company having huge assests.
+This figure should be as less possible, then it is considered to be a fundamentally strong company having huge assists.

 Eg. when it is 0.1, that means that the company is having the property worth 10 times the CMP (share price)

 A bonus is the number of shares increased with the existing ones, without paying anything for the extra shares.